Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 A robust file system ensures that the application can scale effectively without becoming overly complex.
 It adheres to the **separation of concerns** principle, grouping related functionalities together while keeping unrelated files and directories separate.
 This structure enhances maintainability and makes it easier for new developers or team members to navigate and contribute to the project, even if they are unfamiliar with the source code.

+Over the past year of the course, I’ve learned that keeping things separated whenever possible is an effective way to reduce frustrating bugs and improve clarity about each file’s purpose.

 ### Model View Controller Express Architecture

 ![MVC Diagram](./images/mvc_express.png)